 At my house – which is very inspired by eating out – we tend to do an “apps course” for dinner.
 That’s a lighter item – usually vegetable-based that we eat while the kiddo is awake.
 Then after the little guy is in bed, we do a main course.

 When we have this chicken ready to go in the fridge the main course is no work at all.
-I like to line the kitchen island with ready-to-assemble tacos or all the ingredients for sous vide buffalo chicken sandwiches, and we make our own meals.
+I like to line the kitchen island with ready-to-assemble tacos with red cabbage and carrot salad or all the ingredients for sous vide buffalo chicken sandwiches, and we make our own meals.
+They are particularly delicious on this focaccia bread with Everything Bagel Seasoning.

 Simple ways to flavor chicken